-Transvestite A transvestite, or transvestic fetishist, will dress as a member of the opposite sex and will often get sexual excitement from it.
+A transvestite, which is now more commonly known as a “cross-dresser,” and when it is problematic for the cross-dresser, it is clinically referred to as a transvestic fetishist, will dress as a member of the opposite sex and will often get sexual excitement from it.
 Transvestism is quite different from transsexualism and other forms of gender dysphoria.
-Transvestites don’t feel that they belong to the opposite sex or alienated from their own bodies or sexual organs.
+Cross-dressers don’t feel that they belong to the opposite sex or alienated from their own bodies or sexual organs.

 Some people reassign their genders without ever having surgery.
 It is difficult, however, to transfer your identity on legal documents such as birth certificates, drivers licenses, and social security cards if you do not have a letter from a surgeon stating your gender has been reassigned.
 Although people’s chromosomes and reproductive identity can’t be altered, long-term hormone treatment and surgery should allow them the physical appearance and some of the sexual functions of the opposite sex.
 However, after surgery, they will lose the ability to have children.